-- The Plan.Drive.Survive.Foundations program was introduced in September 2021. - All first-time drink driving offenders are required to complete the program before being relicensed and getting back onto the road. - It is an evidence-based intervention designed to influence behaviour change, bridge knowledge gaps, recognise broader alcohol dependence or misuse, and encourage the separation of drinking from driving. - It aims to educate participants on the dangers of drink driving, challenge any beliefs they may have that support drink driving, and help them create a plan to avoid drink driving in the future. - Four modules: - What is drink driving?
-How does drink driving affect you?
-It started with one decision
+- The Plan.Drive.Survive.Foundations program was introduced in September 2021. - All first-time drink driving offenders are required to complete the program before being reticensed and getting back onto the road. - It is an evidence-based intervention designed to influence behaviour change, bridge knowledge gaps, recognise broader alcohol dependence or misuse, and encourage the separation of drinking from driving. - Jucate participants on the dangers of drink driving, challenge any beliefs they may have t drink driving, and help them create a plan to avoid drink driving in the future.

+- ct you?